Blakesuga/Whack-a-Mole/README.md

 ## How to Play

 - A mole will appear somewhere on the grid
-- Click on it to make it move to a new location
+- Click on the mole to make it move to a new location
-- Try to click it as many times as you can and have fun!
+- Try to whack the mole as many times as you can and have fun!